An introductory overview of how to send private and urgent messages, share files, start video calls, use @mentions, reactions, Emojis, and much more

 - Gets added to a Team conversation

 To send an urgent message, instead of pressing Enter on your keyboard, click the icon inside the message box.
-This will send the message marked as “urgent,” instead of sending the message as normal.
+This will prompt you to send the message marked as “urgent,” instead of sending the message as normal.
 Once sent, the recipient will receive an Alert in his/her left menu, as well as a Toast, calling attention to the urgent message.

 Hyperlinking a member’s name in a message using an @mention is another way to trigger an Alert.
 To do this, type “@” followed by the first few letters of the member’s name.
 A dropdown list of members will appear above your cursor.
 Select the member from the dropdown list and his/her name will be replaced by a hyperlinked @mention.